jobs.ac.uk - Great jobs for bright people

 Share this article

-Lesley Grayburn
+Written by Lesley Grayburn

 Lesley is an experienced manager within the Higher Education sector with a focus on creating and implementing strategy, in particular around employability, employer engagement and all forms of careers education.
 Extensive knowledge and experience of stakeholder management, project management, staff management, development and training, research, and successfully navigating change.
 I have successfully planned and delivered bids, projects and effective partnership working.
 Lesley is currently Joint Head of the Careers and Employability Service at the University of Stirling.